MV Lord of the Isles: History

-MV Lord of the Isles, affectionately known as LOTI, was launched on 7 March 1989 at Ferguson Shipbuilders, Port Glasgow.
-Although based in Oban and Mallaig, she is able to berth and load traffic all over the Clyde and Hebridean Isles network.
+Lord of the Isles, affectionately known as LOTI, was launched on 7 March 1989 at Ferguson Shipbuilders, Port Glasgow.
+Although based in Mallaig, she is able to berth and load traffic all over the Clyde and Hebridean Isles network.

 Layout

-At 85 m long, MV Lord of the Isles is one of the largest ships in the fleet, with an appearance broadly similar to MV Isle of Mull at the forward end and an aft end that resembles MV Hebridean Isles.
-The car deck, open at the stern, is capable of holding up to 56 cars and she has a vehicle hoist to allow loading at the older piers.
+At 85 m long, Lord of the Isles is one of the largest ships in the fleet, with an appearance broadly similar to MV Isle of Mull at the forward end and an aft end that resembles MV Hebridean Isles.
+The car deck, open at the stern, is capable of holding up to 56 cars.
+She is now the only vessel in the fleet with a vehicle hoist to allow loading at the older piers, but this hasn't been used for many years.

 The passenger accommodation provides space for a maximum certificate complement of 506.
 It consists of lounges, a cafeteria, a bar and a shop on one deck, with an aft observation lounge on the deck above.
 She is the last vessel in the fleet to have sleeping accommodation for the longer passages.

 Service

-Entering service in 1989 on the Coll / Tiree and Barra / South Uist routes from Oban, Lord of the Isles combined two previous timetables.
+Entering service in 1989 on the Coll / Tiree and Barra / South Uist routes from Oban, MV Lord of the Isles combined two previous timetables.
 This freed up both Columba (1964) and Claymore (1978) and allowed a cascade to take place within the fleet.
 She remained at Oban for nine years, occasionally switching places with Isle of Mull on the Craignure crossing and relieving at Uig and Ardrossan.

-In 1998, LOTI was replaced by Clansman and transferred to Mallaig, replacing the veteran Iona on the seasonal Skye service.
+In 1998, Lord of the Isles was replaced by Clansman and transferred to Mallaig, replacing the veteran Iona on the seasonal Skye service.
 During the winter months she returned to Oban in a relief role.
-From 2003 to 2016, LOTI returned to Oban, alongside Isle of Mull and Clansman, providing additional sailings on a range of routes.
+From 2003 to 2016, Lord of the Isles returned to Oban, alongside Isle of Mull and Clansman, providing additional sailings on a range of routes.
 With seven islands appearing regularly in her routine, she is easily the most-travelled vessel in today's fleet.
 She has also served at Wemyss Bay over the May Day holiday weekend in 2004 and on the Ardrossan - Brodick route in 2012, while Caledonian Isles went for overhaul.